 One of the less common breeds of quail, the Mountain quail is the largest quail native to the United States.
 Reaching maturity takes a little longer than other quail breeds, usually six months, where they will weigh around nine ounces.

 Raising Mountain quail will require more work than other less labor-intensive breeds of quail.
 The young will require hand-feeding for a week or two until they learn how to eat.

 Although Mountain quail take a bit more of a skilled and patient hand at raising, the high yield of meat makes these quail ideal to raise for meat.
 However, if you’ve never raised micro livestock before, you may want to start with an easier breed of quail.

 5. Blue-Scale Quail

-If you want to start raising quails for eggs, don’t choose the blue-scale breed.
-These birds only lay from April - September and with much less frequency than other quail breeds.
+If you want to start raising quails for eggs, don’t choose the Blue-Scale breed.
+These birds only lay from April to September and with much less frequency than other quail breeds.